Kanban-Zai/kanban-zai-version-1.0/norrms.md

 These direct the day to day behaviour of your team.
 They will likely be different for each and every team, although there could be common themes.

+* Team norms as decided on by the team and changed via a deviation.
+* They define the operational boundaries of team culture ( no need for HR )
+* New people coming in should be familiarised with them
+* they should be splattered all over the walls so they can be pointed at by anyone at any time.
+* Overtime they define the team culture.

 ## EXTENDING KANBAN-ZAI

 Team Norms are your path to making Kanban-Zai fit your team, and even change with the team and the times.